DianZzzz/DianZzzz.github.io/_finance/CFA/Derivatives-and-Currency-Management.md

   - Delta for long calls is always positive
   - Delta for long puts is always negative
   - Delta for long (short) the underlying asset is 1 (-1)
+  - 50-delta ATM; <50 ITM; >50 OTM
 - `Gamma`: Change in delta / Change in value of underlying
   - Gamma for long calls and long puts is always positive
+  - The largest gamma occurs when options are trading at the money or near expiration
 - `Vega`: Change in value of option / Change in volatility of underlying
   - Vega for long calls and long puts is always positive
 - `Theta`: Sensitivity of the option’s price to the passage of time, known as time decay